BenWhitehead/finch-server/README.md

 ```
 -admin.port=:9990                                         : the TCP port for the admin http server
 -io.github.benwhitehead.finch.certificatePath=            : Path to PEM format SSL certificate file
--io.github.benwhitehead.finch.httpPort=7070               : the TCP port for the http server
+-io.github.benwhitehead.finch.httpInterface=:7070         : The TCP Interface and port for the http server {[<hostname/ip>]:port}.
+(Set to empty value to disable)
--io.github.benwhitehead.finch.httpsPort=7443              : the TCP port for the https server
+-io.github.benwhitehead.finch.httpsInterface=             : The TCP Interface and port for the https server {[<hostname/ip>]:port}.
+Requires -io.github.benwhitehead.finch.certificatePath and -io.github.benwhitehead.finch.keyPath to be set.
+(Set to empty value to disable)
 -io.github.benwhitehead.finch.keyPath=                    : Path to SSL Key file
 -io.github.benwhitehead.finch.maxRequestSize=5            : Max request size (in megabytes)
 -io.github.benwhitehead.finch.pidFile=                    : The file to write the pid of the process into